falconry9527/English/concept/58_blessing.md

 ```
 evil （ˈiːvl）
 v: evil reputation/behavior/eyes
+n:
-n: money is the root of all evil
+money is the root of all evil
+desire poverty is the  original root of all evil

 greed / desire(dɪˈzaɪər)

 devil （ˈdevl）: speak of devil and he comes